core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In order to use the pairwise mode in a group where the group mode is also used (i.e., Group Encryption Algorithm and Signature Algorithm in the Security Context are set), the signature scheme of the group mode MUST support a combined signature and encryption scheme.
 For example, this can rely on signing operations using ECDSA, and encryption operations using AES-CCM with keying material derived through ECDH.

-The pairwise mode does not support external verifiers of source authentication and message integrity like the group mode does (see {{sec-processing-signature-checker}}).
+The pairwise mode does not support external verifiers of source authentication and message integrity like the group mode does, e.g., for external signature checkers (see {{sec-processing-signature-checker}}).

 An endpoint implementing only a silent server does not support the pairwise mode.